Looking for a German Shepherd?

 What do you picture when you think of a German Shepherd?
 A vest-wearing police dog taking down a bad guy?
 Or maybe you envision them patrolling a military base?

-German Shepherd Dogs have become synonymous with protection and make excellent guard dogs—but did you know German Shepherds weren’t always protection dogs?
+German Shepherd Dogs have become synonymous with protection and are one of the best guard dog breeds—but did you know German Shepherds weren’t always protection dogs?

 In this article, we’ll be highlighting this special breed’s many accomplishments as a protection dog.
 But we’ll also identify some other factors that make the German Shepherd one-of-a-kind.